HELPING SURVIVORS RECLAIM THEIR CONFIDENCE & FEMININITY

 A tissue expander will be inserted to prepare for implants.
 This keeps the breast skin stretched and supple.
 The implant itself can be placed several months after radiation concludes.

 Other surgical options for breast reconstruction include:

-Lastly, it is important to consider the opposite breast when planning your breast reconstruction.
-Although some women choose to leave the healthy breast untouched, many want to achieve symmetry with the newly reconstructed breast and may elect to undergo a unilateral breast reduction, breast lift, or breast augmentation to create a symmetrical and balanced appearance.
+Lastly, it is important to consider the opposite breast when planning your surgery.
+Some women choose to leave the healthy breast untouched.
+Still, many want to achieve symmetry with the newly reconstructed breast.
+So you might want to undergo a unilateral breast procedure.
+This could be a:

-To learn more about our Beverly Hills breast reconstruction surgeries, call Gabbay Plastic Surgery today at (310) 928-2558.
-Our team is dedicated to providing you with the world class service you deserve.
+To learn more about our breast reconstruction surgeries, call Gabbay Plastic Surgery in Beverly Hills today at (310) 388-9383.
+Schedule your consultation today to take the first step toward reclaiming your body.
+Our team is dedicated to providing you with the world-class service you deserve.